wenyan-lang/wyg-registry/README.md

 - Commit your code and make sure `序.wy`(as entry) in the root.
 - Clone this repo and modify the [`registry-packages.ts`](https://github.com/wenyan-lang/wyg-registry/blob/master/registry-packages.ts) and add your package info.
 The details is included in the file as comments.
 - Create a PR of your changes.
-- Once the PR got merged, your package will published automatically!
+- Once the PR got merged, your package will publish automatically!

 You can also check out [`子曰<antfu/ziyue-wy>`](https://github.com/antfu/ziyue-wy) as an example.

-## Avaliable Packages
+## Available Packages

 <!--GENERATED_DO_NOT_MODIFY-->
 <!--package_list_start-->